-The story concerns Frederic who, due to a misunderstanding, is serving his indentures as an apprentice to a band of pirates.
-On reaching the age of 21, he is now due to be released from his apprenticeship.
+The story concerns Frederic who, due to a misunderstanding, is serving his indentures as an apprentice to a band of pirates and, having reached the age of 21, is now due to be released from his apprenticeship.
 He meets Mabel, the daughter of Major-General Stanley, and the two young people fall instantly in love.
 However Frederic soon learns that he was born on the 29th of February, and so, technically, he has a true birthday only once each leap year.
 His indenture specifies that he remain apprenticed to the pirates until his 'twenty-first birthday', meaning that he must serve for another 63 years.
 Bound by his own sense of duty, Frederic's only solace is that Mabel agrees to wait for him faithfully.

 The Principals (taken from the 1934 Programme)

 Cast photograph of the YAOS 1903 production of 'The Pirates of Penzance'